Find your home in nature

 Anna (she/her) is one of the install crew members at Mariposa.
 She found her way to landscape construction through her interest in urban gardening.

 Finding your home in nature starts with Mariposa.
-We work to connect you and your loved ones with outdoor spaces, creating a garden together that is both beautiful and ecologically sound.
+We work with you to create a garden that is both beautiful and ecologically sound.